Welcome to your Medical Benefits. Click on any of the boxes below to read about what is covered under your plan and find any documents related to it.

 All inpatient services given by a mental health facility or area of a hospital that provides mental health or substance abuse treatment for an illness identified in the DSM are covered by the Plan.
 Detoxification services, adjustment reactions, developmental delays, and marriage and family counseling are not considered under this Plan to be mental disorder treatment.

-- the treatment is for the physical restoration of a physical disability for which there is a reasonable expectation of significant improvement in that disability as determined by the Plan; and,
+The Plan provides for treatment of a physical disability for which there is a reasonable expectation of significant improvement in the status of that disability as determined by the Plan.
+The Plan covers services provided by a registered physical therapist, or a registered or state licensed occupational therapist for short-term therapy.

-In the event of an accidental injury resulting in hospitalization, a participant may request an extension of short term therapy benefits.
-Requests for an extension of the maximum 26 week period must be recommended by a physician and reviewed by Case Management.
+If medically necessary, a Participant may request an extension of “short-term” therapy benefits.
+Requests for an extension of the maximum 26-week period must be recommended by a physician, physician assistant, or nurse practitioner under the supervision of a physician and reviewed by the Fund Office and Medical Management.
 An extension of benefits will be considered only after a medical review to determine medical necessity, reasonable expectation of significant improvement, and non-experimental treatment status according to accepted standards of medical practices through established medical review mechanism.
 Extension of benefits will be approved in four week increments with an overall maximum benefit of no more than 52 weeks.

 The Plan covers Organ Transplants only when the required criteria is met.
 All covered expenses must be incurred at an in-network transplant Center of Excellence for all covered transplants except cornea and kidney incurred at a PPO hospital.
 THERE IS NO COVERAGE FOR TRANSPLANTS PERFORMED OUT-OF-THE PPO NETWORK.
 Prior authorization is required for all covered transplant services.